snehilvj/dmc-docs/docs/mantine-api/mantine.md

 ### CSS Variables list

-For a list of all Mantine CSS variables that are generated from default theme, see the [Mantine docs](https://mantine.dev/styles/css-variables-list/)
+For a list of all Mantine CSS variables that are generated from default theme, see the [CSS variables](/css-variables) section.

 ### Styles API